GUT-AI/gut-ai/FAQ/README.rst

 **2. Does GUT-AI Foundation promote Open-Source?**

-YES!
-The Foundation is 100% an **Open-Source First** organization.
+YES! `GUT-AI Foundation <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:About>`_ is 100% an **Open-Source First** organization.
 The vision, mission and the business model are such that the Foundation will always remain 100% Open-Source First.
 More details in the `Whitepaper <https://doi.org/10.31219/osf.io/bxw4h>`_.

 **3. Does GUT-AI rely on only one or a few Blockchain networks?**